 B. Applicability

-The EPPR IWG followed the agreed terms of reference and has prepared a UN GTR for vehicles in the scope of this UN GTR under the 1998 Agreement, as well as two- and three-wheeled vehicles under the 1958 Agreement.
+The EPPR IWG followed the agreed terms of reference and has prepared a UN GTR for motor vehicles in the scope of this UN GTR under the 1998 Agreement, as well as two- and three-wheeled vehicles under the 1958 Agreement.
 In accordance with the agreed terms of reference, UN GTRs and Regulations in the area of EPPR will be developed as much as possible in a coherent way.

 C. Scope